 The Activity undertook the development of an elearning module on children's cots and folding cots.
-The module is divided into two parts:
+The module is divided in two parts:

-- Part One deals mainly with background information and includes an introduction to the concept of children's cots and folding cots and the respective standards; - Part Two goes into more detail with the European standard EN 716 and explained the scope, definitions and safety requirements in detail.
+- Part One mainly dealt with background information and includes an introduction to the concept of children's cots and folding cots and the respective standards; - Part Two went into more detail with the European standard EN 716 and explained the scope, definitions and safety requirements in detail.

-It was decided to implement a simpler e-learning module because the standard on cots was being amended and had not been finalised when the module was created.
-An update of the module might therefore be necessary in the near future following the finalisation of the standard.
+It was decided to implement a simpler e-learning module because the standard on cots was being amended and hadn't been finalised when the module was created.
+Therefore, an update of the module might be necessary in the near future following the final setting of the standard.